-Fun activities get the most out of our students by making learning exciting.
+Fun activities make learning exciting and get the most out of our students.

-How can students demonstrate their learning.
-Allow them to prove it in a way that suits them.
+How can students show what they have learned?
+Allow them to prove it in ways that suit them.
 Give them multiple options or set different standards for what they need to create.

-If they have to do a dialogue.
-The base or middle could be a conversation with a friend, for beginners it could be something simple like making simple sentences together and with advanced students they have to create a sketch or do a roleplay.
+If they have to do dialogue.
+For medium-level students, it could be a conversation with a friend, for lower-level learners it could be something like putting simple sentences together, while advanced students have to create a sketch or do a roleplay.

 Make sure that there are multiple ways for students to prove that they have reached the outcomes for the lesson.